jfet97/andreasimonecostadotdev/content/posts/Parsing raw data with existential types.en.md

 }
 ```

 The function `doLogUnshiftPop` takes an `ArrayE` and set the continuation to pop an element from the array, unshift it back and then log the array.
-The client of the `ArrayE` doesn't know the type of the array's elements, but can still operate on it.
+The client of the `ArrayE` doesn't know the type of the array's elements, but can still operate on it with some limitations.
+They cannot push elements of a whatever type into the array because the array has type `Array<T>`, not `Array<unknown>`.

 ## Parsing raw data

 Let's say we got some raw data from somewhere and we want to parse it.
-In particular, we want to parse an array of unknown entities and __we want to be sure they all are of the same type__:
+In particular, we want to parse an array of unknown entities and we want to be sure they all are of the same type:

 ```typescript
 function parseRawArray<T>(xs: unknown[]): Array<T> {